crossbrowsertesting/cbt-tunnel-nodejs/README.md

 	Command line: '--v'
 	Scripted: 'cbt.start({"username":"USERNAME","authkey":"AUTHKEY","tType":"simpleproxy","v":true},function(err){ if(!err) do stuff })'
 		Specifying this flag enables verbose mode; you'll see most of the traffic handling.

+#####Further functions:
+	stop():
+		This function takes no parameters and kills the tunnel gracefully. status():
+		This function takes no parameters and returns the status of the tunnel as a boolean (this is of limited use).